 - As the first step in the complaint resolution process, a student should attempt to resolve the complaint directly with the instructor.

-- If a satisfactory resolution cannot be achieved between the student and instructor, the student should contact his or her designated Career and Academic Coach to request a copy of the Academic Complaint form.
+- If a satisfactory resolution cannot be achieved between the student and instructor, the student should contact his or her designated Career and Academic Coach to discuss the Academic Dispute Form.
 The student should submit the completed form, including any and all attachments, to his or her Coach.
 The student’s Coach will then forward the complaint to the operations manager in the undergraduate or graduate dean’s office.
 A representative of the dean’s office will communicate the outcome of the appeal directly to the student.

 - If the dean’s office does not find in favor of the appeal, the student may then bring the appeal to the College level by requesting from his or her designated Coach a copy of the Academic Standing Committee (ASC) appeal form.
 The student should submit the completed form to his or her Coach, accompanied by new and supportive documentation not yet reviewed as part of the initial appeal.
 The Coach will forward the appeal to the ASC, copying the student’s academic program.
 The ASC will make a final decision and communicate that outcome to the student.